-April 28, 2014: The U.S. Supreme Court will hear arguments today on whether police should have to get a warrant when searching cell phones incident to arrest according to the Atlanta Journal Constitution.
-Technology experts fear that with technology available on the market like Cellebrite which can blow pass passwords, security encrpytion, password extraction and even access deleted data not available to the phone user.
-Imagine when a DUI arrest could lead to law enforcement gathering all your passwords and searching your bank accounts, social media, email and contacts.
-The mind boggles at the implications of law enforcement technological fishing expeditions, reputation assassinations, and plea bargin extortion.
+April 28, 2014: The U.S. Supreme Court will hear arguments today on whether police should have to get a warrant when searching cell phones incident to arrest according to the Atlanta Journal-Constitution.
+Technology experts fear that with the technology available on the market like Cellebrite which can blow past passwords, security encryption, password extraction, and even access deleted data not available to the phone user.
+Imagine when a DUI arrest could lead to law enforcement gathering all your passwords and searching your bank accounts, social media, email, and contacts.
+The mind boggles at the implications of law enforcement technological fishing expeditions, reputation assassinations, and plea bargain extortion.
 Remember the dirty DUI scandal in San Francisco last year.
-Imagine the implications of warrantless cell phone search in that context.
+Imagine the implications of warrantless cell phone searches in that context.
 Remember Power corrupts, and absolute power corrupts absolutely.

 -Author: George Creal